muteldar/MBServerGUI/README.md

   * Settings still need to be validated

 ##Good to Know
-* there is no setting specific validation implemented yet.
+* There is no setting specific validation implemented yet.

 **Example**